 Baseball star snaps selfie with fans phone

-Bryce Harper, the Washington Nationals slugger known for launching long home runs, thrilled a fan at a recent game, gesturing for her cellphone, snapping a playful selfie and then tossing it back into the stands.
+Harper is known for launching long home runs.
+He thrilled a fan at a recent game.
+He gestured for her cellphone.
+He snapped a playful selfie.
+Then he tossed it back into the stands.

 Harper took the picture in right field at Nationals Park.
-It was before Washington took on the Toronto Blue Jays in the second game of a doubleheader.
+It was before Washington took on the Toronto Blue Jays.
+It was the second game of a doubleheader.
 A doubleheader is where teams play each other twice on the same day.

-"It was pretty good," Harper told The Associated Press when he saw the photo after the game.
-"Just messing around a little bit with the fans, enjoying it with them a little bit.
+"It was pretty good," Harper told The Associated Press.
+He saw the photo after the game.
+"Just messing around a little bit with the fans.
+Enjoying it with them a little bit.
 It's always fun."

-The 22-year-old outfielder was looking at a group of fans taking pictures of him from their Nationals Park seats when he noticed Jamie Roach.
-Harper motioned for the retail manager from Laurel, Maryland, to flip him her phone from about 15 feet above, and when she did, he caught it.
+Harper is a 22-year-old outfielder.
+He was looking at a group of fans taking pictures of him from their seats when he noticed Jamie Roach.
+Harper motioned for the retail manager from Laurel, Maryland, to flip him her phone.
+She was about 15 feet above.
+She did and he caught it.

-Harper took a wide-eyed, silly faced picture of himself and threw the phone back to her.
+Harper took a wide-eyed, silly faced picture of himself.
+Then he threw the phone back to her.

-Roach, who said she goes to about 40 games a year, quickly sent the picture to friends and strangers at the game and the selfie was uploaded to social media sites.
+Roach said she goes to about 40 games a year.
+She quickly sent the picture to friends and strangers at the game.
+The selfie was uploaded to social media sites.
 The Internet took it from there.

-The latest All-Star voting results released by Major League Baseball showed Harper leading all National League players with more than 2.3 million votes.
+The latest All-Star voting results released by Major League Baseball showed Harper leading all National League players.
+He has more than 2.3 million votes.

-Forget about a picture being worth 1,000 words, but expect this one to be worth oodles of extra votes and fans.
+Forget about a picture being worth 1,000 words.
+Expect this one to be worth oodles of extra votes and fans.

 "They were trying to take a selfie with me," Harper told the AP.
 "I went over there and said, 'Hey, toss me the phone and I'll do it for you.'"

-Harper had two hits in the game and ranks among the major league leaders in homers, runs batted in and batting average.
+Harper had two hits in the game.
+He ranks among the major league leaders in homers.
+And in runs batted in and batting average.